catglossop/ROS-triangulation-package/README.md

 cd [directory name]
 mkdir [name of folder to store images] ex. "images"
 ```
+Move the triangulation.py file into this directory for use later after collecting your csv and images.
 #### Launch File and Configuration file:

 Open the launch file, "triangulation.launch" and make the following changes to the parameters: